fwonkas/highlight/README.md

 * \#h2s1-4 — highlights sentences 1–4 in paragraph 2.
 * \#p6 — scroll to paragraph 6.

+Notes:

+* Sentence detection is hard.
+This javascript tries to avoid some obvious pitfalls and I hope to improve it, but it's far, far from perfect.
+It's not even very good, though it's better than it was.
+* The <mark> tag is used to mark sentences.
+If <mark> tags are already present in the text blocks, some sentence highlighting may not work right.

 See highlight.html for further examples.